AsaTyr2018/Dataset-Helper/README.md

 ### Folder Creation

 The "Folder Creation" function allows you to create a predefined folder structure within a specified base directory.
+It also creates a sample.txt with a standard Prompt using the Project Name as Activator.
+You can Change it in the File on Line 15.

 It generates the following folders:
 Dataset: Contains images and tagging files.